top of page

 O'AHU Favorites

 Waikiki Beach is a must-see even if you're staying in Ko'Olina or the North Shore.
 Stroll the beach to see the surfers then shop, dine and people watch on the Waikiki Beach Walk.
-Hike Diamond Head for gorgeous views, then grab dinner at Duke's and stay for the Friday night fireworks!
+Hike Diamond Head for gorgeous views (you need a permit), then grab dinner at Duke's and stay for the Friday night fireworks!

 Spend the day or a few hours at Pearl Harbor.
 History buffs can set up a tour with a veteran and see the USS Arizona and Missouri, the USS Bowfin Submarine Museum, Pacific Aviation Museum, and Punchbowl Cemetery.
 For easy snorkeling, get reservations at Hanauma Bay, a protected nature preserve.
 Keep going toward the Windward Coast and check out the beautiful Lanikai and Waimanalo Beaches and Kailua Town.
 If the mountains are calling you, head to Kualoa Ranch for horseback riding, ATV, or zipline tours.